Scale customer reach and grow sales with AskHandle chatbot

 Types of Two-Factor Authentication

-2. Something You Have: Usually, this involves receiving a code on something you possess, such as a smartphone or token.
-Think of it as a unique key that changes shape every time you use it, confounding even the most tenacious lock-pickers.
+2. Something You Have: This usually involves receiving a code on a device you possess, such as a smartphone or hardware token.

 How Does It Work?

-1. Enter your password — Partially unlock that treasure chest with your memorized secret.
+1. Enter your password — This partially unlocks your account.

-2. Provide the second factor — Confirm it's really you by using your unique key (a code sent to your phone, a biometric trait, etc.).
+2. Provide the second factor — Confirm your identity with a unique code or biometric trait.

 Examples of Two-Factor Authentication in Action

-Many tech giants champion the use of two-factor authentication.
-For instance:
+Many technology companies promote the use of two-factor authentication:

 Benefits of Two-Factor Authentication